Management of Work-Related Injuries and Illnesses Policy

 - informing their line manager of any symptoms of work-related injury or illness, such as pain or discomfort, as soon as practicable

-- completing the online Accident Report Form within 24 hours of the accident or onset of the illness or as soon as practicable.
+- completing the online Incident Report Form within 24 hours of the accident or onset of the illness or as soon as practicable.

 - Line managers are responsible for:

-- taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University's procedures for reporting accidents and incidents
+- taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University's procedures for reporting incidents

 - taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University’s procedures for managing work-related injuries and illnesses

-- ensuring that work-related injuries or illnesses suffered by staff in their areas of responsibility are reported through the online Accident Report Form.
+- ensuring that work-related injuries or illnesses suffered by staff in their areas of responsibility are reported through the online Incident Report Form

-- The Health, Safety and Wellness Manager is responsible for:
+- The Associate Director Safety and Wellness is responsible for:

 - providing information to staff about ACC entitlements with respect to work-related injuries and illnesses